ianb/intra-game/README.md

 ## Is this generated with AI?

 I use Copilot and GPT extensively, but no large chunks are created independently.
 Much of the game dossier was created in close collaboration with GPT, but every item included a lot of back-and-forth.

+## Security?

+Because it all runs in the browser locally it's mostly fine... but it also means that there's a way to run arbitrary Gemini LLM calls with the deployed API key because the server isn't aware of what makes up a valid prompt.
+Pretty please don't abuse this.
+It's not even worth it, right?
+There's so many easier ways to run things on an LLM.